emberjs/website/source/guides/components/defining-a-component.md

 created.

-If you need to customize the behavior of the component, however, you'll need to define a subclass of `Ember.Component.
+If you need to customize the behavior of the component, however, you'll need to define a subclass of `Ember.Component`.
 For example, you would need a custom subclass if you wanted to change a component's element, respond to actions from the component's template, or manually make changes to the component's element using JavaScript.